vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ## Chores to catch up on

-### Getting back on top of personal finances and contract work (by mid-January 2026)
+### Getting back on top of personal finances and contract work (April 2026)

-I have been somewhat irregular with personal finances and contract work stuff, and my goal for until mid-January 2026 is to focus on being fully caught up on it.
-After that point, my goal is to stay caught up on it.
+I have been somewhat irregular with personal finances and contract work stuff, and my goal for April 2026 is to catch up with the one-month backlog for balances data entry and catch up with contract work data entry.

-### Health stuff (likely picking things off slowly in Q1 2026 and then a a faster rate in Q2 2026)
+### Health stuff (Q2 2026 and Q3 2026)

 See [here](https://github.com/vipulnaik/diet-exercise-health/blob/master/notes/todo-list.md).